 ELIGIBILITY:

-Age: Must be age 60 or over at the time of application.
+Age: Must be age 60 or over as of November 1st.

+Income: Must not have income that exceeds the restrictions under HUD (Department of Housing and Urban Development) low-income guideline (80%) per current year (for Plymouth County), which will be used to determine eligibility for single, couple and any additional household members.

+The Town Assessor will verify income qualification.

-Ownership: Must own and occupy as a full-time, year-round principal resident (the key elements which the Courts and the IRS consider include your voter's registration, where you pay local or state income taxes, and the address on your driver's license), the property for which Mattapoisett taxes are paid. (i.e.: The taxpayer must have been the owner as of January 1 of the application year)
+Ownership: Must own and occupy, as a full-time, year-round principal resident, the property for which Mattapoisett taxes are paid.

 Can produce a copy of a current real estate tax bill in the applicant’s name.